nfomon/shok/modes.md

 Invoking code from the command-line
 ===================================
 At the command-line, '`{`' will swap you into code.

         cd /media/usb_key/
+        ls
         {
             new song = "gravy"
             song = song.replace('a', 'oo')
         }
-        echo { song ~ ".mp3" }      # prints "groovy.mp3"
+        mp3blaster { song ~ ".mp3" }    # plays "groovy.mp3"

-A '`{`' from the command-line does not invoke a new scope -- it just flips you to wherever you last left off, like dipping into a parallel stream of consciousness.
-Once you're inside code-mode, only then will '`{`' invoke a new scope, from which variables will "fall out" and expire when the block ends.
+A '`{`' from the command-line does not invoke a new scope -- it just flips you to wherever you last left off, like a parallel world of code alongside your command shell.
+You can access whatever variables you left there.
+Once you're inside code-mode, only then will '`{`' invoke a new scope, from which variables can "fall out" and expire when the block ends.

         {
             new yum = "melon"
-            {
-                new yuck = "grapefruit"
+            { new yuck = "grapefruit" }
+            print(yuck)       # error! yuck fell out of scope, gone forever. print(yum)        # prints "melon"
+            : mkdir {yum}     # runs command:  mkdir 'melon' }
+        cd {yum}              # runs: cd 'melon'

+A code block can be either a single expression, or any number of statements.
+If it's a single expression, the result will drop onto the command-line and be run as a command:

+        {   # A statement list
+            new program = /usr/bin/climateModel
+            new dataset = "waterloo.dat"
         }
-            # yuck fell out of scope, and is gone forever.
-            : echo { yum }          # prints "melon"
-            : echo { yuck }         # error
-        }
-        echo {yum}                # prints "melon"
-        { yum ~= " for lunch" }
-        echo {yum}                # prints "melon for lunch"

-There are two ways to swap to code from the command-line:

-1. '`{`' is at the beginning of the line  (ignoring whitespace)
+        {program} {dataset} > output.log  # Expressions; runs the program

-        { new x = "foo" }
+        { dataset = "ottawa.dat" }        # A statement; no command is invoked

-  In this form, the `{...}` denotes a block containing a list of statements to execute.
-It does not return a value.
+        {program} {dataset} > output2.log

-2. '`{`' is part of the arguments to a program:
+        # An expression: its result becomes part of the command

-        echo { x }
+        echo "Is this the waterloo dataset? " {dataset == "waterloo.dat"}

+The code can also "return" a value to the command-line:

+        cp cat.jpg {if (~/pics/).isdir(), return ~/pics/; return /tmp/}

-  In this form, the `{...}` evalutes a single expression.
-Its final value is converted to a string, shell-escaped, and then placed in your command-line.
+When a value is passed from code into a command-line, it is converted to a string and then shell-escaped.
+This is for security:

         echo { 7 * 3 + 2 }                  # runs:  echo '23'
         { new x = "; '{:rm -rf *; !!}'" }   # this looks evil